platocrat/mailmerge-studio/README.md

 ---

-**MailMerge Studio** proves you can build a fully‑featured, inclusive data product with nothing but Postmark’s inbound email parsing and a bit of imagination.
+**MailMerge Studio** proves you can build a fully‑featured, inclusive data product with nothing but Postmark's inbound email parsing and a bit of imagination.

 ## 3. Features